 In the years that followed I moved to Portland, Oregon with the dream, intention and plan to open my own restaurant.
 Through determination, grit, relentless hard work (and a decent amount of tears) I opened my food cart, Prasad, at the age of 27.
 About 9 months later Prasad landed in a brick and mortar location in the Pearl District of Portland.

 Between the years of culinary school and Portland, I also took some time to dig into my love of photography and eastern philosophy.
 Since then photography has morphed from a hobby into a profession and my eastern philosophy obsession led to a discovery of yoga, which led to me taking over ownership of a yoga studio called Yoga Pearl in 2012.
 My 2nd restaurant, Harlow, opened in 2013 and in 2015 my third restaurant, Prasad East, came to life.
 All three “sister” restaurants were focused on serving simple, clean, delicious and healthy food.

 By the age of 33 I had four businesses, and the weight of that, along with the extreme daily workload, caught up with me.
 Even though I loved my businesses and my life was one of beauty and abundance, I was beyond worn out.
 It was time for a change, so in late 2018 I sold all three restaurants to make room for what was to come next.
-Then the COVID pandemic of 2020 hit hard and I also shut down Yoga Pearl in late 2020.
+Then the COVID pandemic of 2020 hit hard and I also shut down Yoga Pearl.

 These days, life is focused on creativity, seeking joy, exploration and finding balance after being a business owner.
 I often travel the USA in my van and jet around the world as often as possible, while continually honing my skills as a cook, expanding my photography abilities, diving into my latest passion of crafting ceramics and trying my hand at other opportunities as they come along.